srl-labs/sros-anysec-macsec-lab/README.md

 Note that the default image link under this lab is a Nokia internal that is not available externally.
 You need a valid SR-SIM license under `/opt/nokia/sros/r25_sr-sim_license.key`, or change it to another location.
 Ensure you use the correct SR-SIM and license versions.
+The remaining images used in this lab are publicly available and will be downloaded automatically by Containerlab when you deploy the lab.

 ## Deploy the lab

-The remaining images used in this lab are publicly available and will be downloaded automatically by Containerlab when you deploy the lab:
+Use the following command to deploy the lab (see the note for WSL and OrbStack).

 ```bash
 # while in the lab directory, run